Medical questions & health advice by board certified doctors

-"What?s the best way to quit smoking?
+"What?s the best way to quit smoking?"

 I need to quit smoking because I am trying to get pregnant with my husband.
 I?ve heard of prescriptions and things like that.
 Should I just quit cold turkey or take something to help me quit like the patch?

 Congratulations on making the decision -- this is the first step.
 Unfortuantely, there is no easy way, but fortunately there are many aids that can help.
 I would STRONGLY recommend that you see your doctor to help in this journey.
 The data suggests that using aids helps people quit smoking at a higher rate than doing it by themselves "cold turkey."
 There are multiple aids your doctor can help you with.
 The first is a getting advice from a professional.
 1-800-QUIT-NOW is a number than provides resources available in your state and can put you in touch with trained counselor.
 They can also give you a structure to your quitting, like setting a quit date and helping you with techniques.
 Your doctor can also prescribe medications to help.
 For example, nicotine patches can help.
 Nicotine gums are alos helpful.
 Electronic cigarrettes also are a new and sometimes helpful device.
 Chantix is a medication that can also help -- although is not recommended in pregnant women.
 Your doctor can help.
 I would encourage you talk to him or her.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.